News & Promotions

 Wilec has upgraded and expanded the polyimide film-covered and paper-covered conductor production plants at its Olifantsfontein manufacturing facility.

-The expansion and upgrade of the polyimide film-covered copper conductor plant, commenced late 2014 and completed in February this year, comprised the purchase and installation of two new state-of-the-art production lines to add to three existing lines.
+The expansion and upgrade of the polyimide film-covered copper conductor plant, commenced late 2014 and completed in February 2015, comprised the purchase and installation of two new state-of-the-art production lines to add to three existing lines.

-“Production capacity has increased to 25t per month.
+“Production capacity has increased dramatically.
 The new machines produce a better and neater product and incorporate automatic in-line testing,” said Howard Eldridge, Wilec’s Operations Executive.

 Wilec streamlines its warehouse management with TransLution software